qsliu2017/blog/src/content/posts/git-in-relational-model/index.md

     _oid oid,
     child_oid oid,
     path text,
-    created_time timestamp,
     ... /* other metadata */
 );
 ```

 Each tree object has one or more children, so we use a relation table to store the tree.
-Since a tree object has nothing except its children, we can ignore the tree entity table.
+Since a tree object has nothing except its children items, we just ignore the tree entity table.

 Each row in the `tree` table represents a child of a tree object, which can be a blob object or another tree object.
-Thus `child_oid` field can be either a `blob(_oid)` or a `tree(_oid)`.
-However this type of reference is not supported by SQL.
+Thus `child_oid` field is reference to `blob(_oid)` or `tree(_oid)`.
+However this type of reference is not supported by SQL, so we just omit the foreign key constraint.

 `path` is the filename or subdirectory name.
 Note that a tree only stores its direct children, so the path is relative to the tree object and does not contains `.` or `/`.
-The other metadata of child, such as `created_time`, is also stored in tree object.
+The other metadata of child, such as created time and privilege mode, is also stored in tree object.

 An empty directory is not stored in Git.
 Thus there is no empty tree object.